 - special access to Kennedy Center resources.

-Review the Guidelines for Participation for more information about Partners in Education.
+Review the Program Policies & Participation Guidelines for more information about Partners in Education.

 The content of this program may have been developed under a grant from the U.S. Department of Education and does not necessarily represent the policy of the U.S. Department of Education.
 You should not assume endorsement by the federal government.

 For more information about Partners in Education call (202) 416-8621